cgarren/spotifydata/README.md

 ## Acknowledgments
 * Thanks to everyone at Spotify and Bootstrap for the great documentation
-* Thanks to Google fonts for the great landing page font
+* Thanks to Google fonts for the awesome landing page and navbar font